Causal evolution of probability measures and continuity equation: Acknowledgments

 \section{Acknowledgments}

 The author wishes to thank Micha\l{} Eckstein and Przemys\l{}aw G\'{o}rka for enlightening discussions and insightful comments.
+The author is also grateful to the anonymous Referees, whose remarks and suggestions lead to notable improvements in various parts of the exposition.
 The work was supported by the National Science Centre in Poland under the research grant Sonatina (2017/24/C/ST2/00322).